Elias Rahal: Life

-Elias Rahal was ordained on June 28, 1970 by Melkite Paulist religious priests.
+Elias Rahal was ordained on 28 June 1970 by Melkite Paulist religious priests.
 Rahal studied at the Pontifical Lateran University in Rome and attained a PhD from the University of Sagesse in Furn-El-Shebak (Lebanon) as Doctor of Canon law.

 At the Synod of Bishops of the Melkite Greek Catholic Church from 22 to 26 June 2004, Rahal was elected to succeed Cyril Salim Bustros as Archbishop of Baalbek.
 The choice was agreed upon by Pope Benedict XVI on 28 June 2004, and the Patriarch of Antioch, Gregory III Laham, who consecrated him as a bishop.
 Archbishops Cyril Salim Bustros, SMSP and Jean Mansour, SMSP were assisted co-consecrators.
 Rahal was a participant in the Special Assembly of the Synod of Bishops for the Middle East which took place in October 2010.

 Works

-The Pontifical Lateran University published in 2007 the written Elias Rahal's PhD thesis, in French: "Le Synod de l'Eglise Grecque Melkite Catholic tenu a Jerusalem en 1849 etude historique, théologique et canonique (Pontificia Universitas Lateranensis, Theses ad doctoratum in iure canonico)".
+The Pontifical Lateran University published in 2007 the written Elias Rahal's PhD thesis, in French: "Le Synode de l'Église Grecque Melkite Catholique tenu à Jerusalem en 1849 étude historique, théologique et canonique (Pontificia Universitas Lateranensis, Theses ad doctoratum in iure canonico)".